Bartang Highway Guide

 Pasor*- Small village just off the highway and start of the trek that leads into the Khafrazdara Valley and continues onto Grum Grijmailo Glacier.

-Ghudara- A decent sized village at the end of the Bartang Valley itself.
-If the roads allow you get beyond Ghudara it should be possible to continue to Karakul and the Pamir Highway via Kök Jar and Shurali.
+Ghudara- A decent-sized village at the end of the Bartang Valley itself.
+If the roads allow you to get beyond Ghudara it should be possible to continue to Karakul and the Pamir Highway via Kök Jar and Shurali.
 The road beyond Ghudara (further north) may be impassible at times by 4×4 vehicles.

 Shurali***- Just north from Kök Jar.
 Location of the geoglyphs- an ancient solar calendar made of large stones.